redux-form/redux-form/docs/api/Fields.md

 #### `parse : (value, name) => parsedValue` [optional]

-Parses the value given from the field input component to the type that you want stored in the Redux store.
+Parses the value given from the field input component to the type that you want to be stored in the Redux store.
 Common use cases are to parse currencies into `Number`s into currencies or localized date formats into `Date`s.

 `parse` is called with the field `value` and `name` as arguments and should